Singaporean literature: Fiction

 Augustine Goh Sin Tub who began his writing career writing in Malay, burst on the literary scene after his retirement with more than a dozen books of short stories, most of which were founded on his own personal history, thus making them part fiction and part non-fiction.
 Works like One Singapore and its two sequels One Singapore 2 and One Singapore 3 have found fans among the different strata of Singapore society and well acclaimed by all.

 Around this time, younger writers emerged.
 Claire Tham and Ovidia Yu wrote short stories, while playwright Stella Kon put forth her lesser-known science-fiction novel, Eston (1995).
 Of the younger generation, Philip Jeyaretnam has shown promise but has not published a new novel since Abraham's Promise (1995).
-His first two books, First Loves (1987) and Raffles Place Ragtime (1988), were bestsellers in Singapore.
+His first two books, First Loves (1987) and Raffles Place Ragtime (1988), were best-sellers in Singapore.

 Kelvin Tan, a musician and playwright, has been sporadically in sight, publishing the works All Broken Up and Dancing (1992) and the Nethe(r);R (2001).
 Colin Cheong can perhaps lay claim to being one of Singapore's most prolific contemporary authors, releasing three novels, one novella, two short story collections, and dozens of non-fictional works thus far.
 He won the Singapore Literature Prize in 1996 for his travel diary-like novel Tangerine.
 Daren Shiau's Heartland (1999) traces an eighteen-year-old's rites of passage from junior college through to enlistment and thereafter.
 The novel has been selected to be a set text at secondary school level.

 Hwee Hwee Tan graduated with a First Class Honours from the University of East Anglia, and a master's from Oxford University.
 She grew up in Singapore and in the Netherlands, and her cosmopolitan experience can be readily seen in her novels.
 Her snazzy, humorous prose can be read in Foreign Bodies (1997) and Mammon Inc. (2001), both published by Penguin Books.
 Simon Tay, currently the chairperson of Singapore Institute of International Affairs and a former nominated Member of Parliament, has a short story collection and a novel under his belt.
 These are Stand Alone (1991) and City of Small Blessings (2009).